 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, highly actionable skill with excellent workflow clarity and real executable examples throughout.
-Its main weakness is length — the Front Search API reference and CLI command documentation could be split into separate reference files to keep the main skill focused on the triage workflow.
-The content is well-organized but would benefit from progressive disclosure to reduce token cost when loaded into context.
+This is a strong, highly actionable skill with excellent workflow clarity and concrete, executable examples throughout.
+Its main weakness is that it's somewhat long — the Front Search API reference section is thorough but could be extracted to a separate reference file to improve progressive disclosure and reduce the token footprint of the main skill.
+The domain-specific knowledge (Joel's inboxes, VIP contacts, noise senders) is well-organized and genuinely useful context Claude wouldn't otherwise have.

 Suggestions